TortorelliRocco/Serie_A_Project/README.md

 # Serie_A_Project
-This repository was made to show off a project on Serie A in a period that went from 2020 to 2025
+This repository was made to show off a project on Serie A in the period that goes from 2020 to 2025

 ## Project Overview